 - There is pressure on health facilities across the borough with some shortfall in GP floorspace in each of the four commissioning clusters in the borough. - With a projected increase in population size, population density will increase.
-This will result in an increasing demand for statutory services, including health and social care. - A more ethnically diverse population will have implications for health promotion and service planning, particularly awareness programmes for screening, and conditions such as diabetes and circulatory disease - Richmond CCG's priority is for provision of more health services based in the community rather than hospitals, closer to where people live. - 7.25 A variation on the HUDU Rapid Health Impact Assessment Matrix has been completed as a method of identifying how the Local Plan policies are likely to impact on the identified health issues affecting the borough.
+This will result in an increasing demand for statutory services, including health and social care. - A more ethnically diverse population will have implications for health promotion and service planning, particularly awareness programmes for screening, and conditions such as diabetes and circulatory disease

+- Richmond CCG's priority is for provision of more health services based in the community rather than hospitals, closer to where people live. - 7.25 A variation on the HUDU Rapid Health Impact Assessment Matrix has been completed as a method of identifying how the Local Plan policies are likely to impact on the identified health issues affecting the borough.
 Refer to Appendix 1.
-The matrix shows that the draft policies in the Local Plan will, overall, have a very positive impact on health and wellbeing of residents and communities in the borough.
-All of the wider determinants of health (in the left hand column) are addressed in some way by the policies within the Plan.
+It may be useful to refer to the matrix before reading the reporting section below. - 7.26 The matrix shows that the policies in the Local Plan will, overall, have a very positive impact on health and wellbeing of residents and communities in the borough.
+All of the wider determinants of health are addressed in some way by the policies within the Plan.